jonathaneunice/intspan/docs/intspanlist.rst

 the asterisk appears.
 Like the rest of ``intspan`` and ``intspanlist`` constructors, duplicates are inherently removed.

-If the universe is not given immeidately, you may later update the ``intspanlist`` with it::
+If the universe is not given immediately, you may later update the ``intspanlist`` with it::

     >>> i = intspanlist('1-4,*,8')